prayagko/jurgen-ipsum/README.md

         value: digit > 0       e.g. "4"
         default value: "7"
         required: false
         description: Number of sentences you want per paragraph.
-This parameter ignored unless type is "paragraph".
+This parameter is ignored unless type is "paragraph".